janjoswig/CommonNNClustering/README.md

 Documentation
 -------------

-The package documentation (under developement) is available [here](https://janjoswig.github.io/CommonNNClustering/).
+The package documentation (under developement) is available [here](https://janjoswig.github.io/CommonNNClustering/) online or under `docs/index.html`.
+The sources for the documentation can be found under `docsrc/`.

 Install
 -------